Mithgol/dauria/README.md

 You may visit https://github.com/Mithgol/dauria#readme occasionally to read the latest `README` because the package's version is not planned to grow after changes when they happen in `README` only.
 (And `npm publish --force` is [forbidden](http://blog.npmjs.org/post/77758351673/no-more-npm-publish-f) nowadays.)

+## Using Dauria

+When you `require()` the installed module, you get an object that has the following method:

+### getBase64DataURI(sourceBuffer, MIME)

+Returns a string containing the `data:...` URI that represent the given source Buffer in the base64-encoded form.

+An optional second parameter (`MIME`) suggests the MIME type of the given Buffer.
+If the parameter is not given, `'application/octet-stream'` is used.

 ## Testing Dauria

 The tests are not included in the npm package of the module (to keep it small).
 Use the version from GitHub.